 We don’t allow content that targets someone with prolonged insults or slurs based on their physical traits or protected group status, like age, disability, ethnicity, gender, sexual orientation, or race.
 We also don’t allow other harmful behaviors, like threats or doxxing.
 Keep in mind that we take a stricter approach on content that targets minors.

 If you find content that violates this policy, report it.
 Instructions for reporting violations of our Community Guidelines are available here.
-If you've found multiple videos or comments that you would like to report, you can report the channel.
+If you find many videos or comments that you would like to report, you can report the channel.
 For tips about how to stay safe, keep your account secure, and protect your privacy, check out the Creator Safety Center and Stay safe on YouTube.

 If specific threats are made against you and you feel unsafe, report it directly to your local law enforcement agency.

 If you're posting content

 Don’t post content on YouTube if it fits any of the descriptions noted below.

 - Content that contains prolonged insults or slurs based on someone's intrinsic attributes.
 These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, non-consensual intimate imagery distribution, domestic abuse, child abuse and more.

 - Content uploaded with the intent to shame, deceive or insult a minor.
 This means intending to make a minor feel unpleasant emotions, like distress, shame, or worthlessness; intending to trick them to behave in ways that may harm themselves or their property; or engaging in name-calling toward them.
 A minor is someone under 18 years old.